Working to protect and promote the Nisqually Watershed for current and future generations

 2012 – Norm Dicks

 The second recipient of the Daniel J. Evans Nisqually Stewardship Award was Congressman Norm Dicks.
 While in Congress, Norm worked tirelessly on natural resource issues and salmon recovery, both of which benefited the Nisqually directly.
 His accomplishments include assisting in the expansion and restoration of the Nisqually National Wildlife Refuge.
-The piece of artwork above was created by local artist Trent Hart.
+The piece of artwork was created by local artist Trent Hart.
 The piece is a male raku-fired Chinook salmon on a base of smoke-fired tiles.

 Sponsors: